Playoff-bound Lions lose record-breaking rookie Sam LaPorta to knee injury in 30-20 win over Vikings

 Detroit (12-5) matched the 1991 team's win total and will host a playoff game for the first time since the 1993 season, when it played at the Pontiac Silverdome.

-The Lions secured at least the No. 3 seed by winning a division title for the first time in three decades.
-They needed Dallas to lose later Sunday at Washington to move up a spot in the NFC.
+The Lions secured the No. 3 seed by winning a division title for the first time in three decades.
+They needed Dallas to lose later Sunday at Washington to move up a spot in the NFC, but the Cowboys had no trouble with the last-place Commanders, winning 38-10 to earn the No. 2 seed.

-Detroit will spend the upcoming week hoping LaPorta is healthy enough to help them earn a second playoff victory since winning the 1957 league title.
+Detroit will host its former quarterback, Matthew Stafford, and the Los Angeles Rams in the playoffs next Sunday night, and the Lions will spend the week hoping LaPorta is healthy enough to help them earn a second playoff victory since winning the 1957 league title.

 LaPorta had 86 catches, an NFL record by a rookie tight end that surpassed Keith Jackson’s 81 receptions in 1988 with the Philadelphia Eagles.
 The second-round pick from Iowa had 889 yards receiving and 10 touchdowns.